+Glenn Cross Experience

-Mr. Cross has 40 years' experience in life science sector domestically and internationally, including over 20 years in senior executive capacity.
+Independent Non-executive Chair and Director Mr. Cross has 40 years' experience in life science sector domestically and internationally, including over 20 years in senior executive capacity.
 He was formerly CEO and COO of AusBiotech over 13 years.

+Qualification

-- Diploma of Applied Science - Member of the Australian Institute of Company Directors
+Diploma of Applied Science

+Member of the Australian Institute of Company Directors

+Board committee membership:

-- Member of the Audit & Risk Committee - Member of the Nomination, Remuneration and Human Resource Committee
+Member of the Audit & Risk Committee

+Member of the Nomination, Remuneration and Human Resource Committee

+Directorship of listed entities within the past three years

+• Nil

+Qizhou Qin Experience

-Mr. Qin is a co-founder of the Company with a track record of success in the skin care and health supplements industries.
+Chief Executive Officer and Executive Director Mr. Qin is a co-founder of the Company with a track record of success in the skin care and health supplements industries.
 He has a strong background in management consulting and extensive experience in sales and marketing.
 Prior to co-founding the Company in 2018, he co-founded a multi award winning marketing consulting firm, CE International, which was rated as one of the "Top 10 Consulting Firms in China" in 2010.
 Prior to that, he was personally awarded as the "Top Research Analyst" by the Sales and Marketing Magazine in 2006.
 Mr. Qin also authored five books in sales and marketing for the consumer health industry between 2003 and 2008.

+Qualification

-• Mr. Qin holds a Bachelor of Human Resource Management from the Beijing Wuzi University.
+Mr. Qin holds a Bachelor of Human Resource Management from the Beijing Wuzi University.

-Information on Directors
+Board committee membership:

+• Nil

+Directorship of listed entities within the past three years

+• Nil

-Ivan Oshry
+Ivan Oshry Experience

-Independent Non-executive Director

-Mr. Oshry has more than 30 years of experience of legal practice in Australia and internationally, specialising in commercial and corporate law.
-Mr. Oshry was formerly a senior partner at Fluxmans Attorneys in Johannesburg and headed up the corporate department at Kemp Strang (which merged with Thomson Geer) in Sydney.
+Independent Director Non-executive Mr. Oshry has more than 30 years of experience of legal practice Australia and internationally, specialising in commercial and corporate lay Mr. Oshry was formerly a senior partner at Fluxmans Attorneys Johannesburg and headed up the corporate department at Kemp Stran (which merged with Thomson Geer) in Sydney.

+Qualification

-• Mr. Oshry holds a Bachelor of Arts and LLB degree from the University of Natal.
+Mr. Oshry holds a Bachelor of Arts and LLB degree from the University Natal.

+Board committee membership:

-- · Chair of Audit and Risk Committee - Member of Nomination, Remuneration and Human Resources Committee
+Chair of Audit and Risk Committee

+Member of Nomination, Remuneration and Human Resourc Committee

+Directorship of listed entities within the past three years

-• Non-executive chair of Halo Technologies Holdings Limited (ASX: HAL) from 2021 to current
+Non-executive chair of Halo Technologies Holdings Limited (ASX: HA from 2021 to current

-Hao Huang Independent
+Hao Huang Experience

-Non-executive Director

-Ms. Huang has over 20 years of experience in the wealth management and banking industry.
-She has been working with Citi Group Australia since 2017 as Vice President of the APAC Desk of the Investment Partnerships Division.
+Independent Director Non-executive Ms. Huang has over 20 years of experience in the wealth management at banking industry.
+She has been working with Citi Group Australia sin 2017 as Vice President of the APAC Desk of the Investment Partnershi Division.

+Qualification

-• Ms. Huang holds a bachelor degree in business management from the University of Technology Sydney.
+Ms. Huang holds a bachelor's degree in business management from t University of Technology Sydney.

+Board committee membership:

-- Chair of Nomination, Remuneration and Human Resources Committee - Member of Audit and Risk Committee
+Chair of Nomination, Remuneration and Human Resources Committee

-DIRECTORS' REPORT (CONT.)
+Member of Audit and Risk Committee

+Directorship of listed entities within the past three years

+• Nil